 Wireline: Fiber and Core

 These workshops cover everything you need to know about delivering core services in the age of continuously growing data traffic.
 Dig into the technical processes and learn best practices for node-splitting, IP-peering, coarse and dense wavelength multiplexing, and how to make HFC networks coexist with fiber-based PON.
 Also, learn how to leverage software-defined networking in your core network.

 The cable landscape is changing.
 New technology is poised to make cable services faster and more flexible.
 This track area offers workshops on real-world CCAP deployments and the requirements you can expect with a distributed architecture.
 Learn about DOCSIS 3.1 planning, crafting, trafficking, and engineering for the future, as well as avoiding LTE interferences along the way.
 This also covers the importance of leveraging Big Data analytics and how to measure them to support your operations.

 For more detailed descriptions, visit the SCTE Expo Workshops by Track Page.
 Check out the interactive floor map to find your way around the Expo grounds (and remember that Incognito is giving away free vCPE for Dummies handbooks at booth #1109).

 Now that you’ve made some plans about what to do at the Cable-Tec Expo, let’s get out and explore the city!

 This year’s Expo is being held at the Ernest N. Morial Convention Center, in the downtown central business district of the city.
-While this down-on-the-bayou district hosts a number of great restaurants and cocktail bars, its close proximity to a some famous areas makes it the perfect launch point to get some local flavour in the city where Jazz was born.
-Here’s a few great districts within walking distance:
+While this down-on-the-bayou district hosts a number of great restaurants and cocktail bars, its close proximity to some famous areas makes it the perfect launch point to get some local flavor in the city where Jazz was born.
+Here are a few great districts within walking distance: